-Building low tunnels that are about 30 inches tall to protect your crops through weather that is outside of their comfort zone is fairly easy to do using plastic pipe and plastic sheeting.
+By Cindy Conner Tags: winter gardening, season extension, Cindy Conner, Virginia Building low tunnels that are about 30 inches tall to protect your crops through weather that is outside of their comfort zone is fairly easy to do using plastic pipe and plastic sheeting.
 You will find directions for this at Homeplace Earth.
 The … Continue reading Securing Covers on Low Tunnels

-Garlic is Chandran Chaliyakath’s big test this year.
+A catalogues of vegetables Garlic is Chandran Chaliyakath’s big test this year.
 Their wiry, green stems grow out of a couple of plastic cans on his terrace.
 Last year, he harvested onions.
 “I got about 20 kgs,” says Chandran who makes metal grills and shutters for a living and grows vegetables for passion.
 In the … Continue reading Farm fresh from home

 In yet another example of the federal government’s war on self-sufficiency, the U.S. Department of Agriculture shut down a seed library in Pennsylvania, claiming that a system whereby residents could borrow heirloom seeds and then replace them at harvest time was a violation of the 2004 Seed Act, while a commissioner warned that such behavior could lead to “agri-terrorism.”

 View original post 586 more words

 Gardening Hop growing for those 40 degrees or more from the equator!
 Click here Square foot gardening in raised beds.
 Click here Beneficial insects in the garden.
 Click here The birth of a veggie patch.
 Click here Urban Farming A photo essay on urban gardening.
 Click here Farming Nepal calls for organic systems to avoid … Continue reading 4 July 2014